Obarun/66/doc/66-halt.md

 66 halt 10
 ```

-Sends an "system will be halted in 10 minutes" to connected account and halt the system after 10 minutes
+Sends a "system will be halted in 10 minutes" message to connected accounts and halts the system after 10 minutes

 ```
 66 halt -m "system will be halted in 10 minutes" 10